La Cresta: A Land-Sculpting Installation by Syd Carpenter and Steve Donegan

 Syd Carpenter, sculptor and Professor of Art and the Peggy Chan Professorship in Black Studies at Swarthmore College, and artist Steve Donegan titled the hügels La Cresta, meaning “ridge” in Spanish, and referring to the ridge-like backbone of the mound shapes they sculpted.
 La Cresta is also a reference to nearby Ridge Avenue, one of the longest streets in Philadelphia and a Lenape byway that was established before the arrival of European settlers in the area in the 1600s.

-La Cresta was recently featured in Fine Gardening magazine.
+La Cresta was featured in Fine Gardening magazine.
 Read the article here.

 La Cresta is featured in an episode of Woodmere's podcast, Diving Board.
 To subscribe and listen, click here.